MohssenSadeq/mohssensadeq/README.md

 <br />

-I'm a self-taught passionate Data Analyst and Full Stack Developer from Yemen
+I'm a self-taught passionate DevOps and Full Stack Developer from Yemen

 **About me**
-- 🎁 All my projects are coded by myself and have no sensitive information for an individual or a business company

-- 💼 Master of Artificial Intleigence Engineering student at [Passau University](https://www.uni-passau.de//)
+- 💼 Master of Artificial Intelligence Engineering student at [Passau University](https://www.uni-passau.de//)

 - 📈 Developing the Upcoming University of Aden Website, Alsalahi Ex.
 Co.
 Website, and more

-- ❤️ Love Opreating Systems, Troubleshooting, Proplem-Solving, and IT Support
+- ❤️ Love Operating Systems, Cloud Providers, Problem-Solving, and Automation

-- ❤️ Love writing Python, SQL, C#, and analyzing data
+- ❤️ Love writing YAML, SQL, C#, and more

+**Note**

+ * All projects here are coded by myself as a hobby and don't belong to an individual or a business company.